-For continued safe and comfortable wearing of your lenses, it is important that you first clean and rinse, then disinfect [and neutralize (for hydrogen peroxide systems)] your lenses after each removal, using the lens care regimen recommended by your eye care professional.
+For continued safe and comfortable wearing of your lenses, it is important that you first clean and rinse, then disinfect [and neutralize (for hydrogen peroxide systems)] your lenses after each removal, using the care regimen recommended by your eye care professional.
 Cleaning and rinsing are necessary to remove mucus, secretions, films, or deposits which may have accumulated during wearing.
 The ideal time to clean your lenses is immediately after removing them.
 Disinfecting is necessary to destroy harmful germs.

-You should adhere to the lens care regimen recommended by your eye care professional.
-Failure to follow the lens care regimen may result in development of serious ocular complications as discussed in the WARNINGS section above.
+You should adhere to the care regimen recommended by your eye care professional.
+Failure to follow the regimen may result in development of serious ocular complications as discussed in the WARNINGS section above.

-If you require only vision correction, but will not or cannot adhere to a recommended lens care regimen, or are unable to place and remove lenses or have someone available to place and remove them, you should not attempt to get and wear contact lenses.
+If you require only vision correction, but will not or cannot adhere to a recommended care regimen for your lenses, or are unable to place and remove lenses or have someone available to place and remove them, you should not attempt to get and wear contact lenses.

 When you first get your lenses, be sure to practice putting on your lenses and removing them while you are in your eye care professional's office.
 At that time you will be provided with a recommended cleaning and disinfection regimen and instructions and warnings for lens care, handling, cleaning, and disinfection.
-Your eye care professional should instruct you about appropriate and adequate procedures and products for your use, and provide you with a copy of these Patient Instructions for the Bausch & Lomb SofLens Multi-Focal (polymacon) Visibility Tinted Contact Lens.
+Your eye care professional should instruct you about appropriate and adequate procedures and products for your use, and provide you with a copy of these Patient Instructions for the BAUSCH & LOMB SofLens 59 (hilafilcon B) Visibility Tinted Contact Lens.